To Filter the Map to view Vessels by

 Download Risk Report

 Step 1: Click Risk Reports.
-Choose from Simplified PDF Report, Simplified HTML Report and Detailed PDF Report.
+Choose from the Vessel Manager Risk Report or the Detailed Risk Report.

 Step 2: The report will be downloaded as the chosen PDF or as a HTML by opening a new internet tab.